ChubbyNinja/PHPScanner/README.md

 # PHPScanner
-PHPScanner scans uploaded content for rootkits before your PHP script handles the request
+PHPScanner is a small and simple script which scans uploaded content for known scripts like c99 before your PHP script handles the request